berto/berto.com/contracts/index.md

 A contract is great, sure, but practice always matters more.
 Relying on a piece of paper is risky business, especially when that piece of paper turned 75 last year.

+**AIRPLANES.
+TV'S. PENICILIN.
+NUCLEAR ENERGY.
+COMPUTERS & SEMICONDUCTORS.
+ROCKETSHIPS & MOON LANDERS.
+THE INTERNET.**

-So, really, Europe is wrong.
+Europe is wrong.

-In life and in business, my experience is that contracts are the least important part of a long deal.
-It’s ridiculous to expect a marriage to survive just because you signed a piece of paper and said some nice words ages ago.
-Anyone who’s married knows that a relationship has to be worked on every single day.
-With attention, mutual investment, and, above all, a healthy dose of humor.
+In life and in business, my experience is that contracts are the least important part of any long relationship.
+For example, it’s ridiculous to expect a marriage to survive just because you signed a piece of paper and said some nice words a decade ago.
+Anyone who’s ever worn a wedding band knows that marriage has to be worked on every single day.
+With attention, mutual investment, and above all a healthy dose of humor.

 The same goes for startups.
-Sure, there’s an agreement between founders and investors, but it’s the daily grind, the commitment, the wins, and the trust that actually makes things move forward.
+Sure, there’s an agreement between founders and investors filed stored somewhere.
+But it’s the daily grind, the commitment, the wins, and the trust that actually makes things move forward.
 Cracking a good joke helps too.

 **FOR BETTER FOR WORSE, FOR RICHER FOR POORER, IN SICKNESS AND IN HEALTH, TILL DEATH DO US PART.**

-Contracts exist to sort out details.
+I've seen shareholders agreements be changed, ignored, scrapped, depending on the relative strengths of the parties.
+Contracts exist to sort out legal details, but that's not reality, no one lives permanently surrounded by judges and regulations.
 Any action I take that feeds my love and my business is infinitely more important than the piece of paper that exists between us.
 And if things go south, contracts only help contain the damage.

 **WE’RE ALL IN THE SAME BOAT.**